Resources for Landowners: updated Sept. 14, 2015

 1251 South 2nd Ave, Room 102

 We will be working to find funding to assist landowners with natural resource and agricultural recovery actions.
 Your information is crucial to help us build funding requests.

 FLASH FLOOD RISK: HIGH!

 Flash floods can affect burned land AND land downhill from burned areas.
 Stay aware of the weather, especially heavy rain or rain that lasts for more than 1/2 hour.
 A flash flood after a fire carries with it not only water, but also ash, making the flow material extremely dense like liquid cement.

-If you think you may have a flood risk due to wildfire, talk to your insurance agent NOW about FEMA National Flood Insurance.
+If you think you may have a flood risk due to wildfire, talk to your insurance agent NOW about FEMA National Flood Insurance Program (NFIP).
 Even areas that don't typically flood are at risk when downhill from burned areas.

 The potential for severe soil erosion is a consequence of wildfire because as a fire burns it destroys plant material and the litter layer.
 There are several steps to take to reduce the amount of soil erosion.
 A landowner, using common household tools and materials, can accomplish most of these methods in the aftermath of a wildfire.